zio/zio-config/docs/index.md

 ---
-id: quickstart_index
+id: index
-title:  "Quick Start"
+title: "Getting Started with ZIO Config"
+sidebar_label: "Getting Started"
 ---

 The library aims to have a powerful & purely functional, yet a thin interface to access configuration information inside an application.
 There are many examples in [here](https://github.com/zio/zio-config/tree/master/examples/shared/src/main/scala/zio/config/examples) straight away as well.